Tracking eutrophication levels: Seili-index

-The visualization of Seili-index describes the present chlorophyll-α concentration (chl-a; µg/l) in surface seawater and predicts its changes 10 days ahead.
-The index values represent the total amount of phytoplankton at fixed monitoring station in the vicinity of Seili Island and reflect the level of eutrophication of the sea in general.
+The Seili Index describes the current surface-water chlorophyll a concentration (chl-a, µg/L) and provides a forecast up to 10 days ahead.
+The index values indicate the total amount of phytoplankton in the immediate surroundings of Seili Island and generally reflect the level of marine eutrophication.

-In the visualization, a larger sphere and a greener color indicate higher level of eutrophication and turbid seawater, and a smaller and bluer sphere for cleaner seawater.
-Thus, changes in index values may indicate, for example, the onset of phytoplankton blooms as well as an increasing/decreasing state of seawater quality in general.
+In the index visualization, a larger symbol and greener color indicate a higher level of eutrophication and more turbid seawater, while a smaller, bluer symbol represents clearer seawater.
+An increase in index values may therefore signal, for example, the onset of a phytoplankton bloom, as well as more generally reflect a deterioration in seawater quality.

-The prediction is based on the Generalized Additive Mixed Models (GAMM), which manifests the relationship between chlorophyll-α content and surface water/ surface air temperatures.
-The chlorophyll content data is based on data derived from the Seili automatic profiling monitoring buoy and temperature data from a 10-day long-term forecast from the Norwegian Meteorological Institute.
-The GAMM model of the index has been created by PhD Joni Virta University of Turku / Aalto University and the visualization by Tommy Löwendahl and the IT of the University of Turku.
+The forecast is based on a generalized additive model (GAM; Generalised Additive Models), which is used to identify the relationship between chlorophyll concentration and the temperature of surface water and the overlying air layer.
+Chlorophyll concentration data are derived from the Seili automatic profiling monitoring buoy, and temperature data are based on a 10-day long-term forecast by the Norwegian Meteorological Institute.
+The GAM model for the index was fitted by PhD Joni Virta from the University of Turku/Aalto University, and the index visualization was implemented by the IT team at the University of Turku.

 Seili-index (Chl-a, ug/L)